SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/gmail-tracelogs.md

 ## Setup and Configuration

-The integration requires the following information to connect to Gmail BigQuery:
+The integration requires the following information to connect to the Gmail TraceLogs:
 * `name`
 * `projectId`
 * `datasetId`